 Cancer patient pathways

-The aim of the patient pathways is to ensure that cancer patients encounter a well-organised, integrated and predictable pathway, without any unnecessary non-medically justified delays in investigation, diagnosis, treatment and rehabilitation.
+The aim of the patient pathways is to ensure that cancer patients encounter a well-organised, integrated and predictable pathway.
 Strong emphasis is placed on ensuring that you as a patient receive appropriate information and are able to have a say in your own treatment.

 What happens when I have been referred to a patient pathway?